marcocarmona-py/marcocarmona-py/README.md

 - 👨‍🔬 I am currently conducting research on the structure and electronic properties of MoB2.
 - 💻 At the moment I am learning R.
-- 💬 My target languages to learn are Julia and C/C++.
+- 💬 My target languages to learn Julia and C/C++.
 - ✍️ My favorite hobby is in writing.

 ### Projects